geogory-tib/lemmiwinks/README.md

 ## Todo
 1. Add TLS support.
 As of now everything is plain text but once I get all the small kinks worked out TLS will be added tho this thing
+2. Create a client.
+I plan on making a terminal client in go and a GUI client in either C or Odin.
-2. Add support for websockect connections.
+3. Add support for websockect connections.
 So people can use web clients if they want, but I hate the web so I might not do that.